 Early settlers of America were very good at improvising.
-When they first arrived, they bought their favorite recipes with them, such as English steamed puddings).
+When they first arrived, they bought their favorite recipes with them, such as English steamed puddings.
 Not finding their favorite ingredients, they used whatever was available.
-That's how all these traditional American dishes came about with such unusual names.
+That is how all these traditional American dishes came about with such unusual names.

 Cobbler – Cobblers are an American deep-dish fruit dessert or pie with a thick crust (usually a biscuit crust) and a fruit filling (such as peaches, apples, berries).
 Some versions are enclosed in the crust, while others have a drop-biscuit or crumb topping.

 Betty or Brown Betty – A Betty consist of a fruit, most commonly apples, baked between layers of buttered crumbs.
-Betties are an English pudding dessert closely related to the French apple charlotte.
+Betties are an English pudding dessert closely related to the French Apple Charlotte.
 Betty was a popular baked pudding made during colonial times in America.

-Grunts or Slump – Early attempts to adapt the English steamed pudding to the primitive cooking equipment available to the Colonists in New Englans resulted in the grunt and the slump, a simple dumpling-like pudding (basically a cobbler) using local fruit.
+Grunts or Slump – Early attempts to adapt the English steamed pudding to the primitive cooking equipment available to the Colonists in New England resulted in the grunt and the slump, a simple dumpling-like pudding (basically a cobbler) using local fruit.
 Usually cooked on top of the stove.
 In Massachusetts, they were known as a grunt (thought to be a description of the sound the berries make as they stew).
 In Vermont, Maine, and Rhode Island, the dessert was referred to as a slump.

 Buckle or Crumble – Is a type of cake made in a single layer with berries added to the batter.
 It is usually made with blueberries.
 The topping is similar to a streusel, which gives it a buckled or crumpled appearance.